ikaganacar1/Hyprland_Dotfiles/README.md

 * Wofi for browse apps and wallpapers.
 * Pywal for changing colors.
 * Kitty terminal with Starship.
-* LazyVim as ide. yep as ide.
+* Neovim with pywal colors.

 ## Installation
 Good Luck :)